Where are some of the best places to retire in Australia?

 - Sunshine Coast

 This town is on the border of Queensland and New South Wales.
-It’s much quieter than the party central, Surfer’s Paradise.
-The town is easily accessible with a nearby airport.
+It’s much quieter than the party central, Surfer’s Paradise and the town is easily accessible with a nearby airport.
 Coolangatta has great shopping centres, leisure facilities, clubs and associations to get involved in.

 The Twins Town club is a beloved club by many retirees who enjoy affordable dining, entertainment, live bands and the view of the Tweed River.